 When should the Contracted Work be Finished?

-All other students should complete contract requirements (except for the course grade) at least one week before the start of final exams.
+All students should complete contract requirements (except for the course grade) at least one week before the start of final exams.
+Earlier deadlines can be arranged within the contract.

 What Happens at the End of the Semester?